Adyen/adyen-commercetools/extension/docs/CreditCardIntegration.md

     * `Payment.interfaceInteractions.type='makePayment'` contains request and response with Adyen
     * `Payment.transactions` with a transaction `type='Charge' and state='Initial'` will be changed to a new state according to [the returned result code](./IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
     * `pspReference` will be saved in a matching transaction from the previous point in a field `Payment.transactions.interactionId`
-1. Shop presents the results to the shopper.
+1. Shop validate the payment and presents the results to the shopper.

 ![Credit card flow](https://user-images.githubusercontent.com/803826/55894199-fb050b80-5bb9-11e9-88e9-7efbe62c55bb.png)